PyDPF: A Python Package for Differentiable Particle Filtering: Introduction

 The remainder of this paper is structured as follows.
 In Section \ref{sec:pydpf_basics}, we cover the base structure and conventions of our package necessary to understand the code snippets throughout the paper.
 In Section \ref{sec:ssms}, we provide the background information of state-space models and particle filters.
 Section \ref{sec:dpfs} introduces differentiable particle filters and techniques used to make particle filters differentiable.
 We discuss in Section \ref{sec:imp-alg} the methods that we implement in \pkg{PyDPF}, and provide examples of their use.
+Section \ref{sec:ex_usage} consolidates the previous chapters to provide a full walk-through of the process of setting up and running a simple machine learning experiment in \pkg{PyDPF}.
 We then discuss advanced usage of \pkg{PyDPF} in Section \ref{sec:adv_usage}.
-Section \ref{sec:ex} presents a range of use cases, including reproducing experiments from previous studies.
+In Section \ref{sec:ex} we present a set of example experiments that simultaneously demonstrate a range of tasks to which \pkg{PyDPF} can be applied; and, by comparison to oracle approaches and the replication of previous studies, validate our implementation.
 We provide concluding remarks in Section \ref{sec:conc}.